Leadership

 Vision Translated to Reality

-The Columbia River Economic Development Council held their final quarterly luncheon of 2014 at the Heathman Lodge Monday January 15th.
+My big chance for a question to the panel The Columbia River Economic Development Council held their final quarterly luncheon of 2014 at the Heathman Lodge Monday January 15th.
 The topic was how strategic planning is vitally important to creating a vital economic future.
-This is topic is important because the effects of the 2008 Great Recession set our economic development base back about four years, and brought […]
+This is topic is important because the effects of the 2008 Great Recession set our economic development base back about four...

 VDA- Property Owners Summit